Baking & Pastry Arts - A.S.

 Craft-based training is paired with traditional academic courses resulting in a curriculum that is both dynamic and directly aligned with industry needs.
 Students learn to develop recipes, implement cost controls, apply food safety and achieve a Conference for Food Protection approved Food Safety Manager Certification.
 General studies courses engage students in critical thinking and communication practices that align with industry expectations.
 The associate degree includes an internship experience that helps students gain industry experience.
 Students may engage in the internship experience locally, nationally and internationally if specified requirements are met.

-Graduates of the Baking & Pastry Arts associate degree are eligible or may apply for entrance into the following Bachelor of Science degree programs: Baking & Pastry Arts, Baking & Pastry Arts and Food Service Management, Culinary Science & Product Development, Culinary Arts, Food & Beverage Entrepreneurship, or Business Studies.
+Graduates of the Baking & Pastry Arts associate degree are eligible for entrance into the following Bachelor of Science degree programs: Baking & Pastry Arts, Culinary Arts, Food & Beverage Industry Management, Culinary Science & Product Development, Food & Beverage Entrepreneurship or Business Studies.
 Certain requirements pertain to each of these bachelor degree programs, which are noted in their respective program descriptions.